A collection of home maintenance articles

 Spring cleaning ideas to help refresh your home.

-Reduce sewer or drain losses in your basement by checking drainage, reducing backflow, and installing a sump pump.
+Help reduce sewer or drain losses in your basement by checking drainage, installing a sump pump and reducing backflow.

 Maintenance articles for summer

-When your house needs a roof replacement, you might wonder which material is right or what is the warranty.
-Learn what questions to ask a roofing contractor.
+When your house needs a roof replacement, you might wonder what questions to ask a roofing contractor.

-High humidity is uncomfortable and threatens your home's structure and surfaces.
+High humidity is not only uncomfortable, it can also threaten your home’s structure and surfaces.

 If your area got hit hard with a catastrophe or weather event, shady contractors may arrive offering repairs.
 Learn tips that might help you spot them.

-Protect your home by eliminating excess moisture before it causes major damage.
-These tips on moisture resistance can help.
+Protect your home by reducing excess moisture before it causes major damage.

 Maintenance articles for fall